 Whilst this is not a particularly surprising decision, it serves as a useful reminder of the essential elements of a passing off action.
 It also highlights that where the respective goods and services are not at all closely related it will be particularly difficult to establish any misrepresentation.

-After all, if you were out in Shoreditch intending to get a tattoo, surely you'd walk the extra half mile to get to the right shop rather than buy a cactus…
+After all, if you were out in Shoreditch intending to get a tattoo, surely you'd walk the extra 1.1 miles to get to the right shop rather than buy a cactus…